openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_nissanleaf/docs/index.rst

 2011-2013 models
 ^^^^^^^^^^^^^^^^

 Gen1 Cars (2011-2014), require a hardware modification to enable OVMS to control remote climate.
-Wire RC3 to TCU pin 11, [more info](https://carrott.org/emini/Nissan_Leaf_OVMS#Remote_Climate_Control)
+Wire RC3 to TCU pin 11, `more info <https://carrott.org/emini/Nissan_Leaf_OVMS#Remote_Climate_Control)>`_

 ^^^^^^^^^^^^^^^^
 2014-2016 models
 ^^^^^^^^^^^^^^^^

-To enable OVMS to activate Nissan remote climate the Nissan TCU (telecommunications) module must be unplugged if fitted (only on Acenta and Tekna models).
-The TCU is located behind the glovebox on LHD cars or on the left hand side of the drivers footwell on RHD cars.
-The large plug on the TCU should be un-plugged [see more info](http://www.arachnon.de/wb/pages/en/nissan-leaf/tcu.php).
+To use OVMS activate remote climate the Nissan TCU (Telematics Control Unit) module must be unplugged if fitted (only on Acenta and Tekna models).
+The TCU is located behind the glovebox on LHD cars or on the riught hand side of the drivers footwell on RHD cars.
+The large white plug on the TCU should be un-plugged, push down tab in the middle and pull to un-plug, `see video for RHD cars <https://photos.app.goo.gl/MuvpCaXQUjbCdoox6>`_ and `this page for LHD cars <http://www.arachnon.de/wb/pages/en/nissan-leaf/tcu.php>`_

+Note: Unplugging the TCU will disable Nissan EV connect / CARWINGS features e.g Nissan mobile app and updating EV charge points.
+All other car functions will not be effected e.g GPS, maps, radio, bluetooth, microphone all work just the same as before.
+OVMS can be used to more than substitute the loss of Nissan Connect features.
+The TCU can be plugged back in at any point in the future if required.

-OVMS remote climate support will 'just work' on Visia models and Visia/Acenta e-NV200 with no telematics unit fitted.
+OVMS remote climate support will 'just work' on Visia models and Visia/Acenta e-NV200 since these models have not TCU fitted.

+All other OVMS functions eappart from remote climate will function just fine alongside the Nissan TCU if you do not wish to unplug.

 ^^^^^^^^^^^^^^^^